 Taiwan, Japan, China).

-travel use, non-polarized plug is much preferred.
+For travel use, non-polarized plug is a must.

-Note: You cannot use a
+Warning: You cannot use a

-Type E, F (Schuko plug)
+Type C (Europlug) and Type E, F (Schuko plug)

 For this group of plugs and receptacles, pins are round and spaced